- Global Management (m)

 - Global Management (c)

-Since 2013, Hussam has dedicated his knowledge, expertise, and efforts to developing public-private-corporate partnerships, organizations, and teams that have supported hundreds of emerging tech startups in Canada, at different stages of commercialization.
+Since 2013, Hussam has dedicated his knowledge, expertise, and efforts to developing public-private-corporate partnerships, organizations, and teams that have supported hundreds of emerging tech startups, at different stages of commercialization, in Canada and across the world.
 Many of these tech companies earned sizable revenues, raised significant capital, and created a considerable number of jobs, while disrupting industries, creating new ones and addressing social, economic and environmental challenges.

 Hussam strongly contributed to Communitech in becoming an innovation hub of choice for ‘open innovation’ by global household names such as Microsoft, Toyota, Panasonic, and various others.